Top cop Asthana visits NE Delhi, says those who disturb peace should be identified, punished | Law-Order

 People who disturb peace and harmony should be identified and punished according to law, Police Commissioner Rakesh Asthana said on Wednesday during his visit to northeast Delhi which was hit by communal riots last year.

-The programme attended by the Delhi Police commissioner was organized by the northeast district police at Shyamlal college.
+The programme attended by the Delhi Police commissioner was organised by the northeast district police at Shyam Lal College.

 ''We should try to identify such people in our society and punish them according to the law.
 Whatever peace has been established in this area, it is due to such programmes.
 It was established because of such people who believe that violence has no place in the society,'' he said.

+Asthana said that although police are trained to tackle all sorts of law and order and other issues, it cannot achieve effectiveness without support from society.
+Highlighting the need for harmony, Asthana stated, “We live in an age of technology and economic progress can be attained only in a peaceful environment.
+We should all strive to live together in harmony.”
+Hailing ‘Ummeed’ as an initiative to strengthen common cord of togetherness and mutual trust between communities in order to live peacefully in the spirit of coexistence, Asthana said that there was no place for violence in society as India was known for unity in diversity.
+He also assured full cooperation from police in establishing such community initiatives and in organising social programmes that strengthen unity and integrity of the nation.

-Communal clashes had broken out in north-east Delhi on February 24, 2020 after violence between the Citizenship (Amendment) Act supporters and its protesters spiralled out of control leaving at least 53 people dead and over 700 injured.
+Communal clashes had broken out in northeast Delhi on February 24, 2020 after violence between the Citizenship (Amendment) Act supporters and its protesters spiralled out of control leaving at least 53 people dead and over 700 injured.
+In the riots, the Delhi Police lost head constable Ratan Lal (42).
+Lal's wife was felicitated by Asthana at the event.
+The police personnel who were injured in the recent encounter at Khajuri Khas, in which two wanted criminals were killed, were also rewarded by the police chief.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)